-Sheffield enhanced its reputation as the country’s greenest city as it scooped a number of awards again for its parks and green spaces.
+Sheffield enhanced its reputation as the country’s greenest city as it scooped a record number of awards again for its parks and green spaces.

 The Green Flag Award scheme is managed by a consortium, comprising Keep Britain Tidy, the National Housing Federation and the Federation of City Farms and Community Gardens.
 The consortium manages the scheme in England on behalf of Communities and Local Government (CLG).